Vibrant New Zealand economy, tranquil lifestyle stoke migration boom

 The proportion of overseas-born New Zealanders has been on the rise in the past 20 years - nearly one-quarter of all New Zealand residents were born overseas in 2013, up from around 16 percent in 1991.

-Skilled migrants have been one of the major drivers of this growth, a category actively encouraged by the government as it seeks to diversify the pool of labour.
+Skilled migrants have been one of the major drivers of this growth, a category actively encouraged by the government as it seeks to diversify the pool of labor.

 A case in point is the country’s budding tech industry, which stands to benefit from skilled migrants.